 Presentation at the 3rd Biennial Sharing the Mantle Conference (April) - As part of the cross-cultural team from Comics Speak!
 S3!
 Members helped facilitate the 2-day conference and showcase their critical arts work.

 Chapel Hill News Columnist (February) - Mashallah S. has written two guest columns appearing in the Chapel Hill News, showcasing S3!’s work.
+See our blog for the article excerpt.

 Youth/Radio Host (March - July) - Mashallah S. served as host of a weekly show on Fusion Youth Radio and served as an NPR Youth Radio Intern.